insight-creative/matter/README.md

 ### Body sizes

-Font size utility classes that are based on a typograophy scale
+Font size utility classes that are based on a typography scale

 ```
 .fs-100 {